cmik2/cuisine-expert-class/README.md

 pip install --upgrade nltk numpy spacy
 ```

-If the installation failed due file/directory permission, you may want to do the following command instead:
+If the installation failed due to file/directory permissions, you may want to do the following command instead:

 ```bash
 sudo pip install --upgrade nltk numpy spacy